pangjin-tan/pangjin-tan.github.io/_pages/about.md

 I am currently an Instructor with School of Computing and Information Systems at Singapore Management University.
 My previous industry experiences included stints at DHL Group and PSA International.

-New!
+News!
 =====
-Jul 2024: I have been awarded the SMU Presidential Doctoral Fellowship for 2024-25.
+Jul 2024: I have been awarded the SMU Presidential Doctoral Fellowship for Academic Year 2024-25

-Apr 2024: Our paper "Enabling Sustainable Freight Forwarding Network via Collaborative Games" has been accepted for IJCAI-24
+Apr 2024: Our paper "Enabling Sustainable Freight Forwarding Network via Collaborative Games" has been accepted for IJCAI-24.

 <!--
 ---